Anyone dabbling with anti-aging skincare products is bound to hear about two active ingredients again and again:

 - Shani Darden Retinol Reform (reviewed here) is a cult-favourite serum with five percent each of retinyl propionate and lactic acid.
 (Confusingly, the website lists "retinol" as the active ingredient, but as per the box, it's actually retinyl propionate.)

-- A313 Vitamin A Pommade (reviewed here) is another cult retinoid, an ointment with retinyl acetate, retinyl palmitate and retinyl propionate.
-(It's actually quite strong!)
+- A313 Vitamin A Pommade (reviewed here) is another cult retinoid, an ointment with high amounts of retinyl acetate, retinyl palmitate and retinyl propionate.
+(It's actually on par with prescription retinoic acid!)

 - Vivant Skin Care Derm-A-Gel is a retinyl propionate serum that also has kojic acid, lactic acid and niacinamide.